jordibc/entrez/readme.md

 records, three-dimensional molecular structures, and the biomedical literature.

+## 📋 Features

-The main function (and the only essential one) is:
+The main function is:

 * `query(tool[, ...])` - yields the response of a query with the given tool

-The function `select` makes a selection of elements on the server, that can be referenced later for future queries (instead of downloading a long list of ids that then we would have to send to the server again).
-The function `apply` can then run a tool using a previous selection of elements (which can be done with `query` too, but `apply` has a simpler syntax):
+There are a few more functions for convenience:

 * `select(tool, db[, ...])` - returns a dict that references the elements
    selected with tool over database db
 * `apply(tool, db, selections[, retmax, ...])` - yields the response of
    applying a tool on db for the selected elements

-Finally, `on_search` is a convenience function that combines the results of a `select` on an `apply`, which is a very common case.

 * `on_search(term, db, tool[, dbfrom, ...])` - yields the response of applying a
-   tool over the results of a search query (of term in database db)
+   tool over the results of a search query (of the given term in database db)

+If we want to select many elements and do further queries on them, we could get a long list of ids that we would have to upload in the next query.
+Instead of that, we can use the function `select(...)` to make a selection of elements on the server, that can be referenced later for future queries.
+It returns a dictionary with the necessary information to refer to the selection in the server.

+The function `apply(...)` can get that dictionary in its `selections` argument.
+It then runs a tool using those selected elements.

+Finally, `on_search(...)` is a convenience function that combines the results of a `select` on an `apply`, which is a very common case.

+### XML parsing

 The data often comes as xml.
-For convenience, there is also the function `read_xml` that converts it to a python object closely resembling the original structure of the data.
+For convenience, there is also the function `read_xml(...)` that converts it to a Python object closely resembling the original structure of the data.

-## Installation
+## 📥 Installation

-You can download this repository and run from its directory without installing anything, or simply put `entrez.py` in a place where your python interpreter can find it (for example, you can add its directory to your [PYTHONPATH](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH)).
+You can download this repository and run from there without installing anything.
+Or simply put `entrez.py` in a place where your Python interpreter can find it (for example, you can add its directory to your [PYTHONPATH](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH)).

-It is that easy, really; everything is in just one file.
-There is no need to `pip install` anything (but if you want, you can also run `pip install -e .` from its directory to add entrez to your virtual environment, conda environment, etc.).
+It is that easy, really.
+There is no need to `pip install` anything.

-## Examples
+## 💡 Examples

 Fetch information for SNP with id 3000, as in the example at https://www.ncbi.nlm.nih.gov/projects/SNP/SNPeutils.htm: